SmokinCaterpillar/pypet/doc/source/introduction.rst

 The best way to show how stuff works is by giving examples.
 I will start right away with a very simple code snippet.

-Well, what we have in mind is some sort of simulation.
+Well, what we have in mind is some sort of numerical simulation.
 For now we will keep it simple, let's say we need to simulate the multiplication of 2 values, i.e. :math:`z=x*y` We have two objectives, a) we want to store results of this simulation :math:`z` and
-b) we want to _explore the parameter space and try different values of :math:`x` and :math:`y`.
+b) we want to *explore* the parameter space and try different values of :math:`x` and :math:`y`.

 Let's take a look at the snippet at once: